- You are here:

 You can choose from the subjects below.

-All Students will have a choice of French or Spanish as their core language.
+In addition all Students will have a choice of French or Spanish as their core language.
 If they wish to choose both languages they will study French as their core language and Spanish as their option.

 Some notes of caution